lgtm-migrator/http-status-check/README.md

 The tool can be used to TBD:

-- As a standalone tool to connect to the local Kubernetes cluster.
+* As a standalone tool to connect to the local Kubernetes cluster

-- As a standalone tool to connect to a remote Kubernetes cluster.
+* As a standalone tool to connect to a remote Kubernetes cluster

-- As a Kubernetes Job accessing services in the same cluster authorized using RBAC.
+* As a Kubernetes Job accessing services in the same cluster authorized using RBAC

 ## Getting Started